dlavila/treepp/README.md

 Modern C++ Challenge:
 ======

 The purpose of this challenge is to write a small application to demonstrate the usage of Modern C++ features and libraries.
-What better to learn some of the concepts presented in the talks at MeetingCpp than solving a real problem?
+What better to learn some of the concepts presented at [MeetingCpp] than solving a real problem?

-The challange is to write a simple and portable version of the linux command line tool [tree]:
+The challange is to write a simple and portable version of the Linux command line tool [tree]:

-`tree`
+tree
 ------

 `tree` is a recursive directory listing program that produces a depth indented listing of files.
 With no arguments, `tree` lists the files in the current directory.
 When a directory argument is given, `tree` lists all the files and/or directories found in the given directory.